Baryon asymmetry from dark matter decay

 We propose a novel framework where baryon asymmetry can arise due to forbidden decay of dark matter (DM) enabled by finite temperature effects in the early universe.
 In order to implement it in a realistic setup, we consider the DM to be a singlet Dirac fermion which acquires a dark asymmetry from a scalar field $\Phi$ via Affleck-Dine mechanism.
 Due to finite-temperature effects, DM can decay in the early universe into leptons and a second Higgs doublet thereby transferring a part of the dark asymmetry into lepton asymmetry with the latter getting converted into baryon asymmetry subsequently via electroweak sphalerons.
 DM becomes stable below a critical temperature leading to a stable relic.
 While the scalar field $\Phi$ can play the role of inflaton with specific predictions for inflationary parameters, the setup also remains verifiable via astrophysical as well as laboratory based observations.

 {\bf Introduction:} The matter content of the present universe is dominated by dark matter (DM) with the visible matter comprising only around $20\%$ of it.
 Additionally, the visible or baryonic matter component is highly asymmetric \cite{Aghanim:2018eyx, Zyla:2020zbs}.
 While the standard model (SM) can not solve these longstanding puzzles of DM and baryon asymmetry of universe (BAU), several beyond standard model (BSM) proposals have been proposed in the last few decades.
 Among them, the weakly interacting massive particle (WIMP) paradigm of DM \cite{Kolb:1990vq, Jungman:1995df, Bertone:2004pz, Feng:2010gw, Arcadi:2017kky, Roszkowski:2017nbc} and baryogenesis/leptogenesis \cite{Weinberg:1979bt, Kolb:1979qa, Fukugita:1986hr} have been the most widely studied ones.
 While the fundamental origin of DM and BAU could be different, the striking similarity in their abundances namely, $\Omega_{\rm DM} \approx 5\,\Omega_{\rm Baryon}$ might be hinting towards a common origin.
 Such cogenesis mechanisms broadly fall into two categories: one in which DM sector is also asymmetric, known as asymmetric dark matter (ADM) \cite{Nussinov:1985xr, Davoudiasl:2012uw, Petraki:2013wwa, Zurek:2013wia,DuttaBanik:2020vfr, Barman:2021ost, Cui:2020dly} and the other where BAU is generated from WIMP DM annihilations \cite{Yoshimura:1978ex, Barr:1979wb, Baldes:2014gca, Chu:2021qwk, Cui:2011ab, Bernal:2012gv, Bernal:2013bga, Kumar:2013uca, Racker:2014uga, Dasgupta:2016odo, Borah:2018uci, Borah:2019epq, Dasgupta:2019lha, Mahanta:2022gsi}.
 Other cogenesis scenarios motivated by the Affleck-Dine (AD) mechanism \cite{Affleck:1984fy} also exist in the literature \cite{Cheung:2011if, vonHarling:2012yn, Borah:2022qln}.
-In such a mechanism, an AD field carrying a lepton (L) or baryon (B) number quantum number leads to the generation of a non-zero asymmetry in L or B sectors during cosmological evolution followed by its transfer into the dark and visible sectors.